Physical Therapist Assistant, Career Associate of Science

 Career Associate of Science Degree Program

 Students should declare an Associate of Science for Core Curriculum focused in Health Career pathways.
-The secondary major should be listed as PTA (0263) plan of study upon college enrollment for the purpose of advisement while completing the prerequisite coursework below.
+The secondary major should be listed as PTA (0263) plan of study upon college enrollment for the purpose of advisement while completing the core curriculum coursework below.
 However, declaring this plan of study does not guarantee admission into the PTA Program.
 The following schedule is an example of required coursework.

 |ENGL 1101||English Composition I||3|